arialdomartini/oh-my-git/README.md

 **Q**: "I don't want to install a new font!"

 **A**: "No prob.
-You may select another theme, or you can even customize symbols.
+You may select [another theme](https://github.com/arialdomartini/oh-my-git-themes), or you can customize symbols.
 Take a look to the [prompt.sh](https://github.com/arialdomartini/oh-my-git/blob/master/prompt.sh) file.
 It contains a list of pre-defined symbols, similar to:

     # Symbols
     : ${omg_is_a_git_repo_symbol:='❤'}